gasparka/thesis/docs/conversion.rst

 Switching from VHDL to Python
 =============================

+Lay down a common ground on which VHDL and Python coold be connected.
 This chapter examines the feasability and means of converting Python code to VHDL.

 What about verilog?